Rach-design1/Photography-for-beginners/README.md

 Book a Lesson page:
 The Book a Lesson page is where the user can book a lesson and/or get in touch via phone and email (fake number and email address used for this).

 The booking form consists of the main fields of information necessary for booking a lesson: First name, Last name, Email address and a Lesson request field where they can enter the lesson they want etcs.
 Then a submit button.
 If this was a live website for a Photographer offering lessons, then the form would go to the email address via a database system, as I understand.
-However this form just goes to the Code Institue Form dump it said to use.
+However this form just goes to the Code Institute Form dump it said to use.

 The Get in Touch div just contains a phone number and email address, as explained above these are fake just for the purpose of the course.